BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

-Next, we consider the spatial structure of each of the various TOD model terms in pixel space, and Fig.~\ref{fig:corrmaps} shows each of the TOD objects binned into a 3-component Stokes $IQU$ sky map for one arbitrarily selected sample (specifically, sample number 101 from the first chain).
+Next, Fig.~\ref{fig:bpshift} shows the marginal posterior mean and standard deviation for the bandpass correction, $\Delta_{\mathrm{bp}}$, of each radiometer \citep{bp09}.
+Recalling that we fix the absolute corrections for the 44 and 70\,GHz at zero and only fit the 30\,GHz offset, we find an overall 30\,GHz frequency shift of $0.24\pm0.03\,\mathrm{GHz}$, in agreement with \citet{planck2014-a12}.
+Regarding the relative corrections, we note that these are depend sensitively on the foreground amplitude at a given frequency, and as a result, the relative bandpass uncertainties are small at 30\,GHz, where the foregrounds are bright, while they are large at 70\,GHz, where the foregrounds are weak.

-The top panel shows the raw TOD binned into a sky map, and provides intuition regarding the overall quality of the data before applying any corrections.
-Indeed, for the temperature component it is very difficult to spot major artifacts of any kind; the most notable feature is a few correlated noise stripes in the lower left quadrant.
-For polarization, the dominant effect is the alternating sign along the Galactic plane as a function of longitude, which is due to bandpass mismatch.
+Next, we consider the spatial structure of each of the various TOD model terms in pixel space, and Fig.~\ref{fig:corrmaps} shows each of the TOD objects binned into a 3-component Stokes $IQU$ sky map for the 30\,GHz channel and one arbitrarily selected Gibbs sample.
+This plot corresponds essentially to a binned version of Fig.~\ref{fig:todplot}, and shows, from top to bottom, 1) the raw data; 2) correlated noise; 3) the orbital dipole; 4) bandpass and beam leakage corrections; 5) far sidelobe corrections; 6) 1\,Hz spike corrections; and 7) the total unmodelled residual.
+Note that the various terms are plotted with very different color ranges, and, for instance, the range used for the 1\,Hz correction is only 0.3\muK, and this correction is therefore for most practical purposes negligible.
+On the other hand, the range of the polarized bandpass leakage correction is 30\,\muK, and this represents as such the single most important large-scale polarization correction.